prsad/ProactiveNotes/README.md

 Use Postman or wget to send a POST request to the following URL:
 <dl>"http://server-name:server-port/upload" </dl>
 For example : http://104.198.19.99:8080/upload
 The meeting notes in a text format needs to be sent as a payload to this POST request.
 The notes need to be in the format above , with annotations and hastags as explained above.
+The dates need be in mm/dd format.

 ### Subscribing and viewing AIs
 An actor can register themselves to get AIs in their queue and any newly added AIs by registering themselves to server using URL: